Identification, Images, & Information

 Life Cycle

-Eggs are laid singly in soil.
-Larvae live in soil (predatory?), and overwinter.
-Adults may live two to three years.
-Adults come to lights.
+Eggs laid singly in soil.
+Larvae live in soil and overwinter.
+Adults may live 2‒3 years.